Flood alert: one Île-de-France department remains on yellow vigilance this Friday

 Floods and Heavy Rain: How to Protect Yourself

-• Move away from rivers and streams, head to higher ground or find refuge on an upper level
+• Move away from watercourses, head to higher ground, or seek shelter upstairs

 • Avoid driving onto flooded roads